BitcoinDesign/Guide/guide/payments/send.md

 **Coin selection**

 Some users may prefer to choose which of their bitcoin (UTXOs to be precise) to send, in order to protect their privacy.
-More on this topic [here](https://bitcoin.design/guide/payments/send/coin-selection/).
+More on this topic on the [Coin selection page]({{ '/guide/payments/send/coin-selection/' | relative_url }}) page.

 **Lightning routing options**